Hug Me Bear Lovey – Free Crochet Pattern

 R2: 2 SC in each st around.
 (12 sts)

-If using safety eyes, insert them now between R7 and R8, with 5 sts showing between the eyes.
+If using safety eyes, insert them now between R8 and R9, with about 5 sts showing between each eye.

-Weave in and out of remaining sts and pull tight to close.
+Cut yarn, weave in and out of remaining sts.
+Pull tight to close.
+Weave in ends.

 Snout